pranaya890/NCA/Note/Networking/OSI Model.md

 ### Importance of OSI Model
 - to standardize the network communication i.e clear structure of data transmission
 - allows different networking devices to communicate easily
-- helps cybersecurity professionals to identify vulnerability and secure network effictively
+- helps cybersecurity professionals to identify vulnerability and secure network effectively
 - to troubleshoot network by checking each layer
 - provides universal language of networking